041092393/mtm6201-week1/README.md

 # mtm6201-week1
-this is a week 1 demo
+this is a week 1